Jarasandha

-Jarasandha (जरासन्ध) is a king featured in the Hindu Mythology.
-He is the powerful monarch of Magadha, and a minor antagonist in Mahabharata.
-He is the son of the king Brihadratha, the founder of the Barhadratha dynasty of Magadha.
-According to popular lore, the descendants of Brihadratha ruled Magadha for 2600 years followed by Pradyota Dynasty and the Haryanka dynasty.
-He is mentioned in the Mahabharata and the Vayu Purana.
+Jarasandha (जरासन्ध) is a legendary king featured in the Hindu texts.
+He is described as a powerful monarch of Magadha Kingdom, and a prominent enemy of the deity Krishna.
 He is also mentioned as the ninth pratinarayana in the Jain text Harivamsa Purana.

 Etymology

 The word Jarasandha has been explained as a combination of two Sanskrit words: jara (जरा) and sandha (सन्ध), "joining".
 The meaning of Jarasandha is "the one who is joined by Jara".

 Legend

 Birth and early life

 Jarasandha's father, King Brihadratha, was married to the twin daughters of the king of Kashi.
 Brihadratha loved both his wives equally but had no sons.
 The sage Chandakaushika visited his kingdom and gave fruit to the king as a boon.
 The king divided the fruit equally between both of his wives.
 Soon, both wives became pregnant and gave birth to two halves of a human body.
 These two lifeless halves were very horrifying to view, so Brihadratha ordered to be thrown in the forest.
-An asuri named Jara found the two halves and picked up one with her right hand, one with her left, holding each piece in her palm.
+An rakshasi named Jara found the two halves and picked up one with her right hand, one with her left, holding each piece in her palm.
 When she brought both of her palms together, the two pieces joined, becoming a living child.
 The child cried loudly, which caused Jara to panic.
 Not having the heart to eat a living child, Jara took the baby to the king and explained to him all that had happened.
 The father was overjoyed to see his son, and named the baby "Jarasandha" in honor of Jara the Asuri.

 He is considered to be an incarnation of the demon Viprachitti.